 People choose to renew their wedding vows for all sorts of reasons.
 Perhaps your marriage, once rocky, has flourished since your past troubles, you've both weathered the storm and are ready to take your love to the next level.
 Maybe all of your friends and family couldn't be there the first time around.
-Or it could be that the actual wedding day turned out to be, er, not so special.
-At any rate, you two are in love, more than ever, want to rekindle the old flame, and can't wait to tackle life's next chapter together.
-Congrats!
+Or it could be that the actual wedding day turned out to be, well, not so special.
+At any rate, if you two are in love more than ever, want to rekindle the old flame, and can't wait to tackle life's next chapter together...congrats!

 What Is a Vow Renewal?

-A wedding vow renewal ceremony or wedding vow reffirmation ceremony is a ceremony in which a married couple renew or reaffirm their marriage vows.
+A wedding vow renewal or reaffirmation is a ceremony in which a married couple take their marriage vows again to reinforce them.

 Here's how to plan a vow renewal ceremony to celebrate your union and reinforce your matrimonial bond.

-For a romantic spin on your vow renewals, you could return to the place where you were originally married—a destination location is also fair game.
-Keep in mind that if folks couldn't travel to your first wedding you’re once again, drawing a proverbial line in the sand.
-If you're concerned attendees won't be able to make it this time either, then try choosing a site closer to home and do your best to recreate the original celebration.
+For a romantic spin on your vow renewals, you could return to the place where you were originally married; a destination location is also fair game.
+Keep in mind that if folks couldn't travel to your first wedding, you’re once again drawing a proverbial line in the sand.
 Otherwise, pick a place that's meaningful to the two of you—the park where you picnic on Sundays, the restaurant where you shared your first date, or the church you attend together, for example.

-If you two wrote your own vows (and you saved a copy), then dig them out of storage and make use of them again.
-Otherwise, playing back your wedding video will reveal exactly what was said.
+If you two wrote your own vows (and saved a copy), then dig them out of storage and make use of them again (or play back the wedding video!).
 Consider repeating your original vows, but don’t feel you're limited to the words you spoke back then.
-Adding and including new sentiments to past vows and/or writing brand-new vows are equally thoughtful ways to restate your love.
+Adding new sentiments to past vows and/or writing brand-new vows are equally thoughtful ways to restate your love.

 It's possible that the priest, rabbi, clergyman (or another sort of officiant) who married you the first time might still be able to officiate again.
 If not, inquire with a nearby church, synagogue, or other houses of worship; for a formal civil service, seek a judge or other qualified official.